Adoption of the Gregorian calendar: Prussia

 The Lutheran Duchy of Prussia, until 1657 still a fiefdom of Catholic Poland, was the first Protestant state to adopt the Gregorian calendar.
-Under influence of its liege lord, the King of Poland, it agreed in 1611 to do so.
+Under the influence of its liege lord, the King of Poland, it agreed in 1611 to do so.
 So 22 August was followed by 2 September 1612.
-However, this calendar change did not apply for other territories of the Hohenzollern, such as Berlin-based Brandenburg, a fief of the Holy Roman Empire.
+However, this calendar change did not apply to other territories of the Hohenzollern, such as Berlin-based Brandenburg, a fief of the Holy Roman Empire.